 When a cure is found to return zombies to their human state and back into society, it’s not all smooth sailing as one of “the cured” returns to his family home harbouring a dark secret.

-Featuring some great performances, particularly from Ellen Page, The Cured asks some potent questions but just labours under the weight of it being too similar to what preceded it.
+Featuring some great performances, particularly from Elliot Page, The Cured asks some potent questions but just labours under the weight of it being too similar to what preceded it.
 A worthwhile watch all the same.

 Here Alone starts off strongly with plenty of intrigue as a lone woman makes a simple living for herself in the woods.
 The tension is always bubbling and threatening to boil over in the post-apocalypse, leading to plenty of anticipation for the reveal of the zombies, who are…terrible.